Prostate Screening

 Diagnosing Prostate Cancer

-If an abnormality is detected on a DRE or PSA test, your doctor may recommend additional tests such as:
+If an abnormality is detected on a DRE or PSA test, your doctor may recommend tests to determine if you have prostate cancer, such as an ultrasound and a prostate biopsy.

 • Ultrasound.
 If other tests raise concerns, your doctor may use transrectal ultrasound to further evaluate your prostate.
 A small probe, about the size and shape of a cigar, is inserted into your rectum.
-The probe uses sound waves to create a picture of your prostate gland.
+This probe emits sound waves that bounce off the prostate gland.
+These echoes are collected and used to create a real-time image, helping your doctor assess the size, shape, and any abnormalities.

 • Collecting a sample of prostate tissue.
-If initial test results suggest prostate cancer, your doctor may recommend a procedure to collect a sample of cells from your prostate, a procedure known as a prostate biopsy.
-Prostate biopsy is often done by inserting a thin needle into the prostate to collect tissue.
-The tissue sample is analyzed in a lab to determine the presence or absence of cancer cells.
+If initial test results suggest prostate cancer, your doctor may recommend a procedure to collect a sample of cells from your prostate (prostate biopsy).
+Prostate biopsy is often performed by inserting a thin needle into the prostate to collect tissue.
+The tissue sample is analyzed in a lab to determine presence or absence of cancer cells.

 Determining Whether Prostate Cancer is Aggressive

 When a biopsy confirms the presence of cancer, the next step is to determine the level of aggressiveness (grade) of the cancer cells.
 In a laboratory, a pathologist examines a sample of your cancer to determine how much cancer cells differ from the healthy cells.
-A higher grade indicates a more aggressive cancer, which is more likely to spread quickly.
+A higher grade indicates a more aggressive cancer that is more likely to spread quickly.

 The most common scale used to evaluate the grade of prostate cancer cells is called a Gleason score.
-Scoring combines two numbers and can range from 2 (non-aggressive cancer) to 10 (very aggressive cancer).
+Scoring is based upon the combination of two numbers, with a range from 2 (non-aggressive cancer) to 10 (very aggressive cancer).

 Determining How Far the Cancer has Spread